Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 "Can you get me a few tobacco pouches from the main lane corner grocery shop?"

-It was just a 5 minutes job for Robin and he would be taking his bike and would return quickly.
+It was just a 5 minutes job for Robin as he would be taking his bike and would return quickly.

 "Yes dad, I would", Robin told in a matter of fact way.